LuiseStrathe/Kaggle_SpaceshipTitanic/README.md

 <br>

 ## Model

-I used two models:
+I used the following machine learning methods:
+(scores shown are from KAGGLE rank)

-- Boosted Random Forest (XGBoost)
+Boosted Random Forest   XGBoost     SCORE: 0.79120 Deep Neural Network     KERAS       SCORE: 0.77905

-    SCORE: 0.79120
-- Neural Network (Keras)
-    SCORE: 0.77905
-(best score so far: 0.87023)
+The code is written in python and uses pandas and numpy for data manipulation and scikit-learn for the machine learning algorithms.
 <br>

 ## Structure
 DATA
 - raw
-    Data provided by Kaggle
+    - train.csv contains the training data
+    - test.csv contains the test data
+    - sample_submission.csv is a template
-- processed
+- preprocessed
-    preprocessed data (versioned data sets)
+    - Contains already preprocessed data
-    can be used for training, validation and testing (*.npy)
+    - Numpy-arrays are direct inputs for the models

 MODELS
+- prediction overview
+    - contains info about model performance
+    - accuracy is based on test data (from train_csv)
+    - corresponding to the saved models
 - models
-    pickled models, incl. information about data and performance
-- models_overview
+    - pickeled model versions
-    information about the available models and their performance

 NOTEBOOKS
-- data analysis
+- data_analysis
-    - notebooks for data pre-analysis
+    - pre-viewing and analysis of data
+    - testing of preprocessing pipeline
 - preprocessing
+    - contains preprocessing pipeline
-    - preprocessing pipeline of the data
+    - ensures the equal preprocessing of one data version
+    - avoids data leakage
+    - TRAIN-csv --> train, val and test set
+    - TEST-csv --> generation of results for submission
-    - processes and saves data of one preprocessing version
+    - saves a new data version
 - forests
-    - training and testing of the random forest models with XGBoost
+    - XGB random forests model
-    - traines and saves model based on data version
+    - run on specific data version from file
+    - model saved with training info
+- NN_keras
+    - Deep Neural Network
+    - build with Tensorflow and keras
+    - model saved with training info
-- neural_networks
+- results
-    - training and testing of the neural network models with Keras
+    - generates a submission file
-    - traines and saves model based on data version
+    - based on a chosen model and preprocessing version

-RESULTS
-- reuslts: submission files for the Kaggle competition

 <br>

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details